-Geocoding reads a lot of data from storage, so quick-read times are very important for performance.
-It is important that the locator is stored on a fast storage device such as an SSD (solid state drive).
+Geocoding reads a lot of data from storage, so quick read times are very important for performance.
+It is important that the locator is stored on a fast storage device like an SSD (solid state drive).

 Geocoding performance greatly depends on the amount of memory available on the machine.
 Although geocoding does read the data from disk, this data is then stored in memory for even faster access during the geocoding process, so it is important that the machine has a sufficient amount of random access memory (RAM).

 Because the new locators can be read entirely into RAM, and because each locator consumes a specific amount of memory while the service is running, the recommended RAM required for each locator varies.
 In general, the recommended amount of RAM can be calculated using the following formula: